Have you heard of Virily, the revenue sharing social media site?

 I’ve barely been back since.

-Also, while people are genuinely making money on Virily, monetization growth seems slow.
+Also, while people are genuinely making money, monetization growth seems slow.
 Waiting just for a $10 payout took so long; that was one of the reasons I gave up.

 However, you should try the site and see what you think.
 Depending on your time allowance, you may have time I didn’t have to pursue getting to know the community and trying to monetize.